 Rear yard, perfect for storing bikes & boots

 Accessed through the sitting room, a long well maintained garden full of trees and shrubs including a "Monkey Puzzle" tree.
 The garden flora offers plenty of shade for the dog when the sun is shining.
 The garden furniture allows you to read through the morning papers or just sit back and relax with a glass of wine in the evening.
-If you are planning on bringing pets please take note that the garden for Puzzle Cottage is not fully enclosed and does share an open boundary with Daisy Cottage next door.
+If you are planning on bringing pets please take note that the garden for Puzzle Cottage is not fully enclosed and does share an open boundary with the neighbouring cottage.

 Electricity, electric storage heating with extra immediate convector heating, bed linen, initial logs for the fire.

 Parking for one car - other parking 30 yards away.

 Shop 100 yards